canonical/ubuntu-pro-docs/start-here.rst

 Accessing technical support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Ubuntu Pro customers with support contracts, instructions on how to open a support case, including best practices to ensure you get the most out of Canonical support.
+For Ubuntu Pro customers with support contracts, these instructions will show you how to open a support case, including best practices to ensure you get the most out of Canonical support.

 .. toctree::
    :maxdepth: 1